convertigo/react-native-c8osdk/README.md

             }).async();
 }
 catch(error){
-  // Do somthing with the error
+  // Do something with the error
 }

 // Here using Javascript's Promises